lnplp/Praat-scripts-for-manipulating/README.md

 **insert-silence.script** replaces a selected section of a sound file with white noise at a user-specified amplitude.

+**pitch-manipulation.script** creates a manipulation object for each sound file in a specified directory and brings it up for editing; it also stylizes the pitch contour and sets the average intensity before saving the output.

-**save_sound.script** is a simple utility script that speeds up writing a selected sound object to a sound file.
+**save-sound.script** is a simple utility script that speeds up writing a selected sound object to a sound file.

 **set-interval-duration1.script** allows the user to lengthen or shorten a specific Textgrid interval through PSOLA resynthesis.
 The script loops through a directory.